The Unipol Tenancy Support Guide is here to help when life becomes challenging.

 What is Tenancy Support?

-Unipol have a dedicated Tenancy Support & Wellbeing Coordinator who is able to offer support, advice and guidance.
+Unipol have two dedicated Tenancy Support & Wellbeing Coordinators who are able to offer support, advice and guidance.
 They are also able to refer you to, and support you to access, specialist support when needed.

 Tenancy Support is there to support you with any concerns, anxieties or difficulties.
 This could be personal to you, e.g. homesickness or you may have concerns about a co-tenant; it might be to do with inter tenant disputes, noise nuisance or smoking in your accommodation or someone may have eaten your last Cheese String and it literally was the last straw!

-Whatever your concern, if it is causing you worry or distress you should contact the Tenancy Support & Wellbeing Coordinator to discuss your concerns in confidence.
+Whatever your concern, if it is causing you worry or distress you should contact a Tenancy Support & Wellbeing Coordinator to discuss your concerns in confidence.

-Jan Hardy is the Tenancy Support Officer at Unipol
+Jan Hardy and Katie Morton are the Tenancy Support & Wellbeing Coordinators at Unipol.